yuanbei/Nars-Wiki/FAQ.md

 * **What importers are there from other data or knowledge formats?**

-  None at the moment, but work is under way in EulerGUI project for a translation from RDF/N3 (Semantic Web standards) into Narsese.
+  One importer for WordNet has been built (see http://www.cis.temple.edu/~pwang/9991-PJ/Reports/OzkanKilicThesis.pdf), and  work is under way in EulerGUI project for a translation from RDF/N3 (Semantic Web standards) into Narsese.

 * **Which API is available for embedding NARS in an application?**